 Payment Terms & Schedule

 Please make all payments promptly.
 No guarantee is given if payment is not received on time.
-A deposit of $300.00 is due with the application ($150.00) of which is non-refundable application fee).
-The balance will be charged to your Tulane account.
+A deposit of $300.00 is due upon application submission in order to secure your space.
+For any questions or concerns regarding the program deposit, please contact email@example.com directly.

 Registration & Scheduling